tneotia/tneotia/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=tneotia.tneotia)

 Hi!
-I'm Tanay Neotia, a self-taught mobile app developer from Kentucky, studying Mechanical Engineering at the Georgia Institute of Technology.
+I'm Tanay Neotia.
+I'm studying Mechanical Engineering at the Georgia Institute of Technology.

-- 👨🏽‍💻 I’m currently working on [HLS Grades](https://github.com/tneotia/HLSGrades) and [BlueBubbles](https://github.com/BlueBubblesApp)
+- 👨🏽‍💻 I’m currently working on [BlueBubbles](https://github.com/BlueBubblesApp), [GoodGrade](https://github.com/tneotia/HLSGrades), and a few internal tools
-- 👨🏽‍💻 I primarily code with Flutter in Dart
+- 👨🏽‍💻 I primarily code in Dart with the Flutter SDK
 - 🌱 I’m dabbling in Objective-C, HTML / JavaScript, and TypeScript
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: [tanay at neotia dot in](mailto://tanay@neotia.in)